dodo721/group-27/use-cases/use-case-1.md

 The contents of the database is understood to contain: *Country Code, Language, IsOfficial (Boolean), and Percentage of country that speaks language.*
 ### Success End Condition

-System produces a Language Report containing the number of people who speak defined languages, and number of speakers as percentage of world population. **This is to be sorted by greatest number to smallest**.
+System produces a Language Report containing: *the number of people who speak defined languages, and number of speakers as percentage of world population.* **This is to be sorted by greatest number to smallest**.

 ### Failed End Condition